mtth/gitfetcher/README.md

   # More sources...
 }

+# Path to root folder where local repositories will be stored, relative to the
+# configuration file.
+Defaults to the configuration's enclosing directory.
+# root: "/path/to/.gitfetcher"
 ```

-Then run `gitfetcher sync .` in the folder containing the above configuration.
+Then run `gitfetcher sync` in the folder containing the above configuration.
 See `gitfetcher --help` for the full list of available commands and options.